st0012/SafeFinder/README.md

 [![Test Coverage](https://codeclimate.com/github/st0012/SafeFinder/badges/coverage.svg)](https://codeclimate.com/github/st0012/SafeFinder/coverage)
 # SafeFinder

-SafeFinder lets you define model's `Null Object` through simple DSL, and returns it when you can't find a result.
+SafeFinder lets you define a model's `Null Object` through a simple DSL, and returns that when you don't find an instance of that model.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'safe_finder'